You’ve got questions? We’ve got answers!

 Editing is an umbrella term that covers a variety of different services.
-At kn literary arts, we break the term “editing” down into two broad categories: content editing and technical editing.
+At KN Literary Arts, we break the term “editing” down into two broad categories: content editing and technical editing.

-Here at kn literary, content editing is what we do best.
+Here at KN Literary, content editing is what we do best.
 Content editing includes two different types of editorial work:

 - Developmental editing, which is all about looking at the big picture of your book and making sure it’s working.
 We’ll be looking at your organizational framework; the completeness, pacing, and order of the content; the voice, tone and language; and many more global ideas.
 We will deliver your developmental edit in the form of an editorial letter and notes in the margins.

-- Line-editing, which is where we review your book sentence-by-sentence for grammar, clarity and flow.
-You’ll find a lot of pretty colored marks on your manuscript after we’re done with our line-edit!
+- Line editing, which is where we review your book sentence by sentence for grammar, clarity and flow.
+You’ll find a lot of pretty-colored marks on your manuscript after we’re done with our line-edit!
 You can count on your content being 95% clean after we’re complete.
 If your project is a book proposal, this is as far as you should need to go.
 If your project is a book, however, and if you are self-publishing, we highly recommend you get some technical editing before you go to press.

 Once the content has been edited, but before the book goes to press, it needs to go through at least one (but better yet, two or three) rounds of technical editing.
-Technial editing includes:
+Technical editing includes: